pfndesign/MarlikGit/README.md

 2014/8/2 :  : From now on logs are going to be saved here .
 ==========================
-New Nukelearn is on clouds
+New MarlikCMS is on clouds
 =========
-1.1.6 Previous Nukelearn CMS changed name to Marlik.
+1.1.6 Previous MarlikCMS CMS changed name to Marlik.
 =========&!